mrtolkien/inhouse_bot/README.md

 - Run `docker-compose up -d` and your bot should be up and running!

     - If you also added the `adminer` service, you can use http://localhost:8080/ to manage the database

+- Use `!admin mark queue` to define queue channels

 # Basic use
 ```